smartboyhw/ibus-cangjie-web/install.rst

 Fedora
 ======

-.. warning:: IBus Cangjie is not in Fedora yet, but only in a third-party
-             repository.
-This repository is maintained by one of the core developers, so it should be relatively safe.
-Nevertheless, proceed with caution.

 To install IBus Cangjie on Fedora 18 or 19, simply run the following commands as root::

-    # wget http://repos.fedorapeople.org/repos/bochecha/ibus-cangjie/fedora-ibus-cangjie.repo -O /etc/yum.repos.d/fedora-ibus-cangjie.repo
     # yum install ibus-cangjie

 ----